23 - The complete key catalog

 Commitment randomness

-| Role | Hides the note in |
+Hides the note in (Definition 2.36).

 Ephemeral secret key

-| Code | Local to builder; not part of any persisted key type |
+Sender's secret for ECDH note encryption.
+Code: local to builder; not part of any persisted key type.

 Ephemeral public key

-Published in the OutputDescription / Action.
+Published in the OutputDescription and Action.

 Note commitment